 Now that you know all this, you might be reconsidering what color to paint the baby’s room.
 Since they won’t be able to see many colors at first anyway, neutral colors are highly popular.
 In addition, with so many genders reveals not occurring until birth, neutral colors allow the parents to prepare for either gender baby.

-If you’re still undecided on what neutral colors to choose for baby’s room, perhaps this quick guide will help.
+If you’re still undecided on what neutral colors to choose for the baby’s room, perhaps this quick guide will help.

 What colors are neutral for a baby?